danm0e/react-training-presentation/slides/4-Advanced/1-4-ISOS-Standards.md

-Navigation and Linking

-User Interface Best Practices
+#  Best Practices
-From ISOS coding standards
+## From ISOS coding standards
+---

-Component Structure and Organization
+### Component Structure and Organization

-a.
-Use a modular component-based architecture to promote code reusability and maintainability.
+- Use a modular component-based architecture to promote code reusability and maintainability.
-b.
-Group related components together in separate directories or folders.
-We are following a "feature-first" approach for folder structure to improve maintainability and scalability.
-Folder structure of the application will look like below.
+-  Group related components together in separate directories or folders.
+We are following a "feature-first" approach for folder structure to improve maintainability and scalability. <!-- .element: class="fragment" -->
-c.
-Split larger components into smaller, reusable components for easier maintenance and testing.
+- Split larger components into smaller, reusable components for easier maintenance and testing. <!-- .element: class="fragment" -->
-d.
-Follow naming conventions that reflect component functionality and purpose.
+- Follow naming conventions that reflect component functionality and purpose. <!-- .element: class="fragment" -->
-e.
-We have organized our project structure logically by separating components, styles, and utility functions.
-Follow single responsibility principle.
-e.
-We have organized our project structure logically by separating components, styles, and utility functions.
-Follow single responsibility principle.
+- We have organized our project structure logically by separating components, styles, and utility functions.
+Follow single responsibility principle.<!-- .element: class="fragment" -->

 Micro frontends
 a.
 We are following micro frontend architecture. screens are divided based on features.